myitcv/x/gogenerate/_doc/README.md

 * Have generators log with a prefix of the generator name (for all lines of output)
 * Refer to github.com/myitcv/gogenerate package
 * Document that `sortGen` and `immutableGen` are package level generators
-* Generator should never have to worry about removing files... leave that to `gg`
+* Generator should never have to worry about removing files... leave that to `gogenerate`
 * Format the output... because it's nice to be able to read the generated output.
-Indeed best to `imports` format it, otherwise if you do that as part of wider CI-esque script the files can change _outside_ of `gg`... which means that if you end up re-running `gg` immediately afterwards it detects changes that didn't previously exist.
+Indeed best to `imports` format it, otherwise if you do that as part of wider CI-esque script the files can change _outside_ of `gogenerate`... which means that if you end up re-running `gogenerate` immediately afterwards it detects changes that didn't previously exist.
 If the formatting fails, write the unformatted code (so it can be inspected) and log a message to that effect
 * When `go generate` says it will run with the package name, it really means the name; not the import path
 * Different level generators; determines where you need to put `go generate` directive for a given generator:
   * Declaration (e.g. type, function, method, const etc) - appears on/in/against declarations that are to be considered, e.g. `stringer`
   * File - appears in files which are to be considered `keyGen`
   * Package - appears at the file scope (potentially multiple times) but is then run _once) on all files in the package (hence making the multiple appearances redundant)
 * Making generators package based has the advantage of speed; invoked less times per package...
-* Comment on why `gogenerate.DefaultLogLevel` needs to exist; interplay of `go generate` command (argument) parsing and the `gg` advice on passing log levels to generators
+* Comment on why `gogenerate.DefaultLogLevel` needs to exist; interplay of `go generate` command (argument) parsing and the `gogenerate` advice on passing log levels to generators